GENI-NSF/geni-tools/README-omni.txt

   * omni.py createsliver myslice resources.ospec
   * omni.py createsliver -a http://localhost:12348 -n myslice resources.rspec

+ The GENI AM API CreateSliver call

- * argument: the spec file should have been created by a call to listresources (e.g. omni.py listresources > resources.ospec) Then, edit the file and set "allocate": true, for each resource that you want to allocate.
+ * argument: the spec file should have been created by a call to listresources (e.g. omni.py -o listresources) Then, edit the file, eg for an omnispec set "allocate": true, for each resource that you want to allocate.

-  This command will allocate the requested resources (those marked with allocate: true in the rspec).
+  This command will allocate the requested resources (those marked with allocate: true in an omnispec).
 It will send an rspec to each aggregate manager that a resource is requested for.
   This command can also operate in native mode "-n" by sending a native rspec to a single aggregate specified by the "-a" command.

-==== deletesliver ====
- * format:  omni.py deletesliver [-a AM-URL] <slice-name>
- * examples:
-  * omni.py deletesliver myslice
-  * omni.py deletesliver -a http://localhost:12348 myslice

-  This command will free any resources associated with your slice.
+  Omnispecs are deprecated and native format RSpecs are preferred.

+  Slice name could be a full URN, but is usually just the slice name portion.
+  Note that PLC Web UI lists slices as <site name>_<slice name> (EG bbn_myslice), and we want only the slice name part here.

+  omni_config users section is used to get a set of SSH keys that should be loaded onto the remote node to allow SSH login, if the remote resource and aggregate support this

+  Note you likely want to check SliverStatus to ensure your resource comes up.
+  And check the sliver expiration time: you may want to call RenewSliver

 ==== renewsliver ====